Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### IsLayoutRtl
-> Returns if layout is right-to-left.
+> Returns if the layout is right-to-left.
 See also .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">